MunimIftikhar/MunimIftikhar/README.md

 ## Hey there, I’m Munim Iftikhar 👋

-### I am a Coding Maniac, Artist, and a Technical Writer.
+### I am a Developer, Artist, and a Technical Writer.

 - 🔭 I’m currently working as a Technical Content Engineer at Metaschool, where I make project based courses on Web3.
 - 🌱 I’m currently learning HTML, CSS, Javascript, and ReactJS.